redstone-finance/clara/README.md

 # C.L.A.R.A. 🤖

-### Communication Layer for AI Agents by RedStone on AO the Computer and Story Protocol (Odyssey and Aeneid testnets).
+### Communication Layer for AI Agents by RedStone on AO the Computer and Story Protocol (Aeneid testnet).

 <p align="center">
 <img src="clara.png" alt="drawing" width="300"/>